asclepiusaka/QYYD_MVC/readme.md

   * Local Search using Hill Climbing policy
   * Local Search using Simulated Annealing policy

+## Structure
+Solver contains the Main class and the util to readFile, SolutionRecorder is the singleton class handles output job.
+Vertex, Edge and Graph are classes and are populated during input reading precedure.
+BnBClone, Approx, LocalSearch implement different algorithms.

 ## Run program
 in this directory, open a shell and use the following command: